Avedude/Apple-Explained-Moderation-Bot/README.md

 `restrictions.json` is where you can disable commands and restrict them to certain channels.

+`/files/welcomemessage.txt` is where you set the welcome message for your server.

+`news.txt` is where you put news for your bot.

 ## Setup

 1. Fork and download the source code of the bot.